Are Nightly Leg Movements Caused by MS...or RLS?

 Could RLS be a symptom of MS?

 It’s possible.
-RLS is a neurological problem which might fall into the same category as muscle spasticity when it comes to describing MS symptoms.
+RLS is a neurological problem that might fall into the same category as muscle spasticity when it comes to describing MS symptoms.

-The difficulty in knowing the different between an MS-related nocturnal leg cramp and RLS might be best resolved through a sleep study.
+The difficulty in knowing the difference between an MS-related nocturnal leg cramp and RLS might be best resolved through a sleep study.

 Could RLS be an MS comorbidity?

-Should you have both MS and RLS, it’s unlikely they exist independently of one another, given the findings from the National Sleep Foundation noted earlier.
+If you have both MS and RLS, it’s unlikely they exist independently of one another, given the findings 2019 study mentioned above.

-Given these links, it’s not a bad idea to discuss any sleep problems you might have with your MS specialist.
-They may not have asked about sleep before, but could be inspired to refer you to a sleep lab to identify and treat any related issues.
-After all, good sleep is critical for disease management and healing.4
+It's important to discuss any sleep problems you might have with your MS specialist.
+They may not have asked about sleep before but could be inspired to refer you to a sleep lab to identify and treat any related issues.
+After all, good sleep is critical for disease management and healing.

 Do you experience leg cramps at night?